Marie Juchacz: Early years

 Marie was the daughter of a carpenter called Theodor Gohlke and his wife Henriette.
 Her childhood was marked by rural poverty, and she was obliged to leave school when aged 14.
 After finishing at the local school in Landsberg an der Warthe, Juchacz, whose beliefs were Protestant, began work in 1893, first as a maid, and then, briefly, in a factory that made curtains and fishing nets.
 Her father suffered from a lung infection and since he had no health insurance, after she left school Marie's wage packet was important for keeping the family afloat.
 From 1896 to 1898 she worked as a nurse in the local psychiatric institution.
-Looking back on the long hours of poorly paid shift work at the institution she recalled that she had soon become used to "sleeping while sitting on a hard rigid chairs ("..im Sitzen auf harten, steifen Stuhlen zu schlafen...").
+Looking back on the long hours of poorly paid shift work at the institution she recalled that she had soon become used to "sleeping while sitting on hard, rigid chairs ("..im Sitzen auf harten, steifen Stuhlen zu schlafen...").

-She later completed an apprenticeship as a dressmaker, and took a job with a tailor called Bernhard Juchacz whom, in 1903, she married.
+She later completed an apprenticeship as a dressmaker, and took a job with a tailor named Bernhard Juchacz whom, in 1903, she married.
 Their daughter Lotte was born in the same year.
 Their second child, Paul, was born in 1905, but the marriage ended in divorce in 1906 and Marie Juchacz moved to Berlin, accompanied by her two children, her younger sister, Elisabeth Kirschmann-Röhl (1888–1930). and Elisabeth's children.
 The sisters set up house together in Berlin with their children, forming out of necessity what was seen as an unconventional family unit.
 Marie worked at dressmaking until 1913.